Tracking Your Reader's Journey

 }

-We also need to dispose of the listener properly.
-If the event listener remains active throughout the site, it could cause problems such as memory leaks, multiple listener accumulation, and runtime errors.
+I also needed to dispose of the listener properly.
+If the event listener remained active throughout the site, it could have caused problems such as memory leaks, multiple listener accumulation, and runtime errors.

 @override